vetludo/Dueling-DDQN-MLAgent/README.md

 ### Future Work

-I will try to implement Prioritized Experience Replay to improve the performance and reduce the training time.
-And I will try to take raw screen pixels as inputs instead of ray-based obversation which is used in this work.
+- Implement Prioritized Experience Replay to improve the performance and reduce the training time.
+- Take raw screen pixels as inputs instead of ray-based obversation by adding CNN layers at input layer.

 Stay tuned.